Yellowknife: History

 The population of Yellowknife quickly grew to 1,000 by 1940, and by 1942, five gold mines were in production in the Yellowknife region.
 However, by 1944, gold production had ground to a halt as men were needed for the war effort.
 An exploration program at the Giant Mine property on the north end of town had suggested a sizable gold deposit in 1944.
 This new find resulted in a massive post-war staking rush to Yellowknife.
 It also resulted in new discoveries at the Con Mine, greatly extending the life of the mine.
 The Yellowknife townsite expanded from the Old Town waterfront, and the new townsite was established during 1945–1946.
 The Discovery Mine, with its own townsite, operated 81 km to the north-northeast of Yellowknife from 1950 to 1969.

-Between 1939 and 1953, Yellowknife was controlled by the Northern Affairs department (now Indigenous and Northern Affairs Canada) of the Government of Canada.
+Between 1939 and 1953, Yellowknife Administration district was controlled by the Northern Affairs department (now Crown–Indigenous Relations and Northern Affairs Canada) of the Government of Canada.
 A small council, partially elected and partially appointed, made decisions.
 By 1953, Yellowknife had grown so much that it was made a municipality, with its own council and town hall.
 The first mayor of Yellowknife was Jock McNiven.
 In September 1967, Yellowknife officially became the capital of the Northwest Territories.
-This important new status sparked what has been coined as the third boom in Yellowknife.
+This important new status sparked what has been called the third boom in Yellowknife.
 New sub-divisions were established to house an influx of government workers.

 In 1978 the Soviet nuclear-powered satellite Kosmos 954 crashed to Earth near Yellowknife.
 There were no known casualties, although a small quantity of radioactive nuclear fuel was released into the environment, and Operation Morning Light—an attempt to retrieve it—was only partially successful.

-A new mining rush and fourth building boom for Yellowknife began with the discovery of diamonds 300 km north of the city in 1991.
+A new mining rush and fourth building boom in Yellowknife began with the discovery of diamonds 300 km north of the city in 1991.
 The Giant Mine was the subject of a bombing during a labour dispute in 1992 that resulted in one of the deadliest mass murders in Canada with 9 deaths.
 The last of the gold mines in Yellowknife closed in 2004.
 Today, Yellowknife is primarily a government town and a service centre for the diamond mines.
 On 1 April 1999, its purview as capital of the NWT was reduced when the territory of Nunavut was split from the NWT.
 As a result, jurisdiction for that region of Canada was transferred to the new capital city of Iqaluit.
 Consequently, Yellowknife lost its standing as the Canadian capital city with the smallest population.